seosgithub/flok/docs/interactive.md

 All communication *coming* from `$stdin` and *going* to `$stdout` is in un-escaped JSON formatting that follows the conventions mentioned in [Messaging](./messaging.md).

+The test suites assume particular behavior of the pipes.
+  * When the pipe encounters an error, that pipe is required to close it's write pipe (so that the receiver gets an eof)
+  * When the pipe encounters an error, or the pipe's stdin is closed, that pipe is required to die.

 ####Examples

 #####Server ➜ Client